cr0w-l0rd/Restaurant_Ordering_and_Billing_System/README.md

 ## Description

-Sunway Culinary Fest 2026 is organizing a Food & Restaurant Promotion Event, featuring multiple partner restaurants offering signature meals, combo sets, and beverages.
+[Redacted] Culinary Fest 2026 is organizing a Food & Restaurant Promotion Event, featuring multiple partner restaurants offering signature meals, combo sets, and beverages.
 Your team has been hired to develop a Restaurant Ordering & Billing System that allows customers to place food orders, apply applicable discounts, and generate a final billing summary.
 The system should support multiple orders per customer and apply discounts based on customer eligibility and the promotion period.